 The District has continued its roof work at Cairo-Durham Elementary School, utilizing \$100,000 Capital Outlay Projects.
-The District has completed repairs to this roof over the past three years and will utilize a \$100,000 Capital Outlay Project for the 2019-20 school year.
-In addition the District has two smaller projects: a Reverse Osmosis Filtration System Project with the goal of improving water quality at the Middle School / High School campus, and a temporary building at the Durham School that will allow students to learn Heavy Machinery Maintenance in a heated, indoor setting.
+The District has completed repairs to this roof over the past four years and will utilize a \$100,000 Capital Outlay Project for the 2020-21 school year.
 The District expects to have a significant decrease in debt payments associated with past Capital Projects in fiscal year 2021-2022.
-The District is now planning for future capital projects beginning in summer 2020.
-During summer 2020 the District will complete a \$1,950,000 Energy Performance Contract to replace all District interior lighting with efficient LED fixtures.
-This project will also replace the boilers in the Middle / School High School, address building envelope upgrades, and replace hot water heaters at Cairo-Durham Elementary School.
-A larger project, which was passed by taxpayers on December 13, 2018 will begin in summer 2021.
+During summer 2020 the District completed a \$1,989,511 Energy Performance Contract to replace all District interior lighting with efficient LED fixtures.
+This project also replaced the boilers in the Middle / School High School, addressed building enveloping, and replaced hot water heaters at Cairo-Durham Elementary School.
+A larger project, which was passed by taxpayers on December 13, 2018 will begin in January 2021.
 This project has a budget of \$28,900,000 and an estimated tax levy increase of 2%.
 In this project the District will reconstruct the front portion of the Middle School / High School building, creating a new Media Center, Guidance Suite, Nurse Suite, Fitness Center, upgraded Science Rooms, Music Rooms and Art/Shop Room.
 All parking areas will be redesigned to improve traffic flow and to address safety concerns.
 At Cairo-Durham Elementary School a new HVAC system will be installed, which will introduce Air Conditioning to the building, several students' restrooms will be remodeled and the Nurses' Office will be remodeled with a larger ADA compliant restroom.